Tamil Nadu Archives and Historical Research

-The Madras Record Office, currently known as Tamil Nadu Archives (TNA), is located in Chennai and is one of the oldest and largest document repositories in Southern India.
+The Tamil Nadu Archives and Historical Research, formerly known as the Madras Record Office is the official archival facility that holds the government records of the state of Tamil Nadu, India.
+With its origins dating back to a record keeping facility set up at the council room of Fort St George in 1672, it is one of the oldest and largest document repositories in Southern India.
 Documents stored and archived in TNA are invaluable to researchers working on post-independence Tamil Nadu or British-era Madras Presidency.
 In addition to British India records, TNA also houses a substantial collection of Dutch East India Company records from the late-seventeenth and eighteenth centuries and volumes relating to various southern Princely States.

+The Tamil Nadu Archives and Historical Research has an up-to-date publication facility for publication of records from time to time.
+The archives are also tasked with the publication of the official district gazetteers of the state of Tamil Nadu.

 History

 Record keeping in Madras

 In 1672 William Langhorne the Governor of Madras presidency insisted on keeping records on all government transactions and its preservation for future.
 These records were initially stored in council room at Fort St. George which is the present day Secretariat-Assembly complex.
 His successor Streynsham Master also continued this tradition of record keeping.
 Due to increasing volume of records storage of records were scattered across various departments.
 It was in 1805 Lord William Bentinck, then Governor of Madras presidency ordered the centralization of all Secretariat records which were scattered in the various Departments of the Secretariat and appointed a Record Keeper and supporting staff to index, look after and to issue records promptly on requisition from various departments for reference.
 Muthiah, the principal native servant in the Political and Military Department, was appointed Record Keeper.

 In 1823 the records were moved into several rooms on the first floor of the Secretariat.
 Later on, the office was shifted to the "Pillar-godown", and in 1888 it moved to the ground floor of the Secretariat building.
 Due to the increasing number of records in 1909 the government decided to establish an independent record department.